 Defining The 3 Main Microphone Types

-Before we get into the differences of the 3 main mic types, let’s quickly define each of them.
-As I’ve mentioned above, the main differences are within the transducer elements (capsules/cartridges/baffles) of each microphone type.
+Before we get into the differences between the 3 main mic types, let's quickly define each of them.
+As I've mentioned above, the main differences are within each microphone type's transducer elements (capsules/cartridges/baffles).

 The Dynamic Microphone